spiicez21/PhaGen-Agent/README.md

 - **Agents (`agents/`)** contain `MasterAgent`, shared `LLMClient`, synonym expansion, and four specialized workers.
 A structured payload powers both the UI and PDF renderer.
 - **Indexes (`indexes/`)** bundle the Chroma/FAISS build script so every crawl refresh can be re-indexed with one command.
 - **Crawler (`crawler/`)** is a Crawlee project that normalizes CT.gov, PubMed Central, FDA, and patent feeds into JSON ready for embedding.
-- **Infra (`infra/`)** holds Docker Compose wiring for Postgres, MinIO/S3-compatible storage, Ollama/OpenAI endpoints, frontend, and backend services.
+- **Infra (`infra/`)** holds Docker Compose wiring for Postgres, MinIO/S3-compatible storage, Ollama/OpenAI endpoints, frontend, backend services, and the new `rdkit-service` container that exposes SMILES → SVG/PNG rendering over HTTP.

 See `docs/architecture.md` for the full sequence diagram and responsibilities per component.